 “Down and Stay”

 By teaching a “Down and Stay” behaviour to your Furry Friend you can build their confidence.
 They will no longer feel the need to panic when they are alone.
-Slowly build up the distance you are away from them, until eventually you are leaving the house.
+Slowly build up the distance you are away from them until eventually, you are leaving the house.

-Low Key Arrivals and Departures
+Low Key Arrivals & Departures

 Often our own emotions transmit to our animals and over-time cause unwanted anxiety.
 It is best to downplay your departure and arrival so that your animal will avoid feeling that they cannot be away from you.

 Leaving a safe toy or bone, that your dog considers high value, will help make their time alone a little more tolerable.
 When being alone results in good things happening for Fido the risk of anxiety decreases.
-These home-alone toys should be put away until your next departure to ensure their value does not diminish.
+These home-alone toys should be put away until your next departure to ensure their value does not lessen.

 In extreme cases of Separation Anxiety dogs can exhibit self-mutilation behaviours, for example attempting to escape a crate or home, obsessive scratching, or licking.
 If your dog is exhibiting this type of behaviour we suggest you consult with your Veterinarian or a Veterinary Behaviourist.